Synergy5761/BatteryAlert/README.md

 # Battery Alert Microsoft VBScript
 Orginal script from this website: https://www.thewindowsclub.com/create-laptop-battery-full-charge-notification

+Battery limit is set through [G-Helper](https://github.com/seerge/g-helper).

-Edited for an Asus Laptop with the battery limit set to 80%.
-Specific alert at 79%.
+Edited for an Asus Laptop with the battery limit set to 60, 70, 80%.
+Specific alert at 59, 69, 79%.

 The .vbs file would be placed in the following location for the script to start with each boot:
 ```